mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Transform an enemy minion into a 0⚔️/2❤️ Panddo that cannot be attacked.

 name:     Pandamonium<br>
-text:     Transform all minions into 0⚔️/2❤️ Panddo that cannot be attacked until end of turn.
+text:     Transform all minions into 0⚔️/2❤️ Panddo that cannot be attacked until the end of turn.

 name:     Storm Sister Alkyone<br>
 text:     Spells you cast that deal damage deal +1 damage.